-“There’s nothing more self-defeating than dreaming you can’t fall asleep.” ~M.L., oneironaut
+“There’s nothing more self-defeating than dreaming you can’t fall asleep.” ~M.L., oneironaut, on sleep-state misperception

 Being awake when you are supposed to be asleep does not have to be a negative experience.
 Those prone to insomnia often dread going to bed, ruminate on the fact that they are not sleeping, and worry about how fatigue will affect their functioning the next day.
-As is widely known in sleep medicine, the interpretation of our sleeplessness often breeds a cycle of negative thoughts and actions that worsen insomnia.
-When sleep medications are not optimal (and they often are not), treatment providers face the challenge of helping their patients weaken their negative biases toward sleep, develop healthier sleep patterns, and find the motivation to change their habits.
-Moreover, even the gold standard interventions, such as Cognitive Behavior Therapy for Insomnia (CBT-I) do not resolve insomnia for everyone that does engage in treatment.
+The interpretation of our sleeplessness often contributes to a cycle of negative thoughts and actions that worsen insomnia.
+Since sleep medications are not optimal, treatment providers face the challenge of helping their patients weaken their negative biases toward sleep, develop healthier sleep patterns, and find the motivation to change their habits.
+Cognitive Behavior Therapy for Insomnia (CBT-I) is the gold standard, non-drug treatment that can be very effective, but it may not resolve insomnia for everyone.
 For some, an alternative approach may be found in lucid dreaming therapies.

 What makes lucid dreams (LDs) exceptionally unique from typical dreaming is that the dreamer is explicitly cognizant of dreaming while dreaming.
 This awareness allows you to make a deliberate choice in what you dream about, which can make lucid dreaming highly rewarding and motivating.
 Though someone with insomnia interprets wakefulness at night as dreadful or at minimum inconvenient, skillful lucid dreamers know that nighttime wakefulness is an opportunity to hone the art of lucid dreaming.
 Not only do lucid dreamers welcome wakefulness at night, they sometimes deliberately induce it to improve their chance of lucid dreaming when returning to sleep.

 Lucid dreaming theoretically may be able to assist the insomnia-prone in a (i) by reframing wakefulness at night to be a more positive or useful experience, or (ii) by increasing motivation to learn skills that are conducive to lucidity and reducing insomnia.
-Below is a practical discussion of how lucid dreaming may provide a path toward healthier sleep.
+Below is a practical take on how lucid dreaming might provide a path toward healthier sleep.

 Look Forward to Nocturnal Wakefulness

-Insomnia breeds negative judgments about the fact that we are supposed to be asleep, which can perpetuate stress and sleeplessness.
-Lucid dreaming, on the other hand, can foster a much more positive attitude toward it.
+Insomnia breeds negative judgments about the fact that we are supposed to be asleep, which perpetuates stress and sleeplessness.
+Lucid dreaming, on the other hand, can foster a much more positive attitude toward the night.
 The experience of going to bed can become one to look forward to.
 Instead, reframe any periods of wakefulness as an opportunity to practice lucid dreaming skills.
 Here are a few examples of how being awake at night may not be so bad after all:

-In behavioral treatments of insomnia, it is recommended to get out of bed when unable to sleep, and engage in a quiet wakeful activity—until sleepy enough to return to bed.
-This is done to reduce the conditioning that takes place in which we subconsciously associate the bed with wakefulness rather than rest.
+In behavioral treatments of insomnia, it is recommended to get out of bed when unable to sleep, and engage in a quiet wakeful activity like reading—until sleepy enough to return to bed.
+This is done to reduce the conditioning that takes place in which we subconsciously associate the bed with wakefulness rather than rest—also known as conditioned arousal.

 Periods of planned or spontaneous sleep interruption are known to assist in having lucid dreams.
 Some people call this technique, Wake-Back-to-Bed.
-Researcher Stephen LaBerge has found that a period of sleep interruption increases the odds of becoming lucid (See An hour of wakefulness makes lucidity more likely when combined with mental techniques).
+Researcher Stephen LaBerge has found that a period of sleep interruption increases the odds of becoming lucid (See An hour of wakefulness makes lucidity more likely when combined with mental techniques), which has been replicated in other studies.
 To practice the sleep interruption technique:

 Awaken after about 3-4 REM periods (roughly 4.5 or 6 hours of sleep).